-FF.
-Community Property Held by Spouses With Right of Survivorship Tex.
-Const. art.
-XVI, § 15, and Tex.
+Constitution states that the spouses "may agree in writing."
+The Probate Code provides that an agreement between spouses creating a right of survivorship in community property "must be in writing and signed by both spouses."
+Tex.
 Prob.
-Code Ann. § 451 (Vernon Supp.
-2005), permit spouses to hold community property with a right to survivorship in the surviving spouse.
-See Tex.
-Rev. Civ.
-Stat.
-Ann. art.
-852a, § 6.09 (Savings and Loan Act provision permitting spouses to have survivorship accounts at savings and loan institutions).
-The Constitution says that the spouses "may agree in writing."
-The Probate Code says that an agreement between spouses creating a right of survivorship in community property "must be in writing and signed by both spouses."
-TEX.
-PROB.
-CODE ANN. § 452 (Vernon Supp.
+Code Ann. § 452 (Vernon Supp.
 2005).
 Upon death, the transfer to the surviving spouse occurs as a result of the agreement, and is not considered to be a testamentary transfer.
 Id. at § 454.